History of Afghanistan: Alexander the Great and the Seleucids

-Mauryan Empire
+Maurya Empire

-The territory fell to the Maurya Empire, which was led by Chandragupta Maurya.
-The Mauryas further entrenched Hinduism and introduced Buddhism to the region, and were planning to capture more territory of Central Asia until they faced local Greco-Bactrian forces.
-Seleucus is said to have reached a peace treaty with Chandragupta by giving control of the territory south of the Hindu Kush to the Mauryas upon intermarriage and 500 elephants.
+The southern half of Afghanistan fell to the Maurya Empire, which was led by Chandragupta Maurya.
+The Mauryas further entrenched Buddhism, but also other religions such as Brahmanism to the region, and were planning to capture more territory of Central Asia until they faced Seleucid forces, who ruled in northern Afghanistan.
+Seleucus I is said to have reached a peace treaty with Chandragupta by giving control of the territory south of the Hindu Kush to the Mauryas upon intermarriage and 500 elephants.

-Having consolidated power in the northwest, Chandragupta pushed east towards the Nanda Empire.
-Afghanistan's significant ancient tangible and intangible Buddhist heritage is recorded through wide-ranging archeological finds, including religious and artistic remnants.
-Buddhist doctrines are reported to have reached as far as Balkh even during the life of the Buddha (563 BCE to 483 BCE), as recorded by Husang Tsang.
+The most famous Mauryan emperor was Ashoka who reigned around 268–232 BCE, and whose inscriptions such the Major and Minor Rock Edicts have been found in eastern and southern Afghanistan (for example in Kandahar).
+Supposedly also referred to by the name Piyadasi, he encouraged the propagation of Buddhism throughout the ancient world.
+In one of his edicts Ashoka states that the Hellenistic kingdoms to the north and west received his envoys and followed Buddhism:

-Classical Period (c.
-250 BCE – 565 CE)
+Hellenistic and Later periods (c.
+255 BCE – 565 CE)

 Greco-Bactrian Kingdom

-The Greco-Bactrian Kingdom was a Hellenistic kingdom, founded when Diodotus I, the satrap of Bactria (and probably the surrounding provinces) seceded from the Seleucid Empire around 250 BCE.
+The Greco-Bactrian Kingdom was a Hellenistic kingdom, founded when Diodotus I, the satrap of Bactria (and probably the surrounding provinces) seceded from the Seleucid Empire around 255 to 250 BCE.
+Diodotus' dynasty was soon overthrown by Euthydemus I sometime around 230–220 BCE.
+After successfully repelling a Seleucid invasion, Euthydemus' son, Demetrius I of Bactria, started an invasion of the Indian subcontinent between 190 and 180 BCE.

-The Greco-Bactria Kingdom continued until c.
-130 BCE, when Eucratides I's son, King Heliocles I, was defeated and driven out of Bactria by the Yuezhi tribes from the east.
-The Yuezhi now had complete occupation of Bactria.
-It is thought that Eucratides' dynasty continued to rule in Kabul and Alexandria of the Caucasus until 70 BCE when King Hermaeus was also defeated by the Yuezhi.
+The Greco-Bactrian Kingdom was known for its high level of Hellenistic sophistication and possessed many wealthy cities.
+The main cities of the kingdom were Bactra and Ai-Khanoum in northern Afghanistan.
+The Greco-Bactrians continued to dominate Central Asia until about 130 BCE, when the son of Eucratides I, named Heliocles I, was defeated and driven out of Bactria by the Yuezhi tribes from the east.
+After the collapse of Greek rule, the Yuezhi now had complete control of Bactria.
+It is thought that Eucratides' dynasty continued to rule in Kabul and Alexandria of the Caucasus until about 70 BCE when King Hermaeus was also defeated by the Yuezhi.
+It is possible that Hermaeus was the last Greek ruler in Afghanistan, or perhaps it was one of the later Indo-Greek rulers.

 Indo-Greek Kingdom

-One of Demetrius I's successors, Menander I, brought the Indo-Greek Kingdom (now isolated from the rest of the Hellenistic world after the fall of Bactria) to its height between 165 and 130 BCE, expanding the kingdom in Afghanistan and Pakistan to even larger proportions than Demetrius.
-After Menander's death, the Indo-Greeks steadily declined and the last Indo-Greek kings (Strato II and Strato III) were defeated in c.
+The Indo-Greek kingdom was founded when the Greco-Bactrian king Demetrius I invaded north-western India in the early 2nd century BCE.
+One of Demetrius I's successors, Menander I Soter, brought the Indo-Greek Kingdom (now isolated from the rest of the Hellenistic world after the fall of Bactria) to its height between 165 and 130 BCE.
+He expanded the kingdom from Afghanistan and Pakistan to even larger proportions than Demetrius.
+After Menander's death, the Indo-Greeks steadily declined and the last Indo-Greek kings, either Strato II or Strato III, were defeated in c.
 10 CE.
 The Indo-Greek Kingdom was succeeded by the Indo-Scythians.